 Cooling: Mesh

-It also has a useful poacher’s pocket and is CE A rated, with Level-1 armour at the shoulder and elbows, with a pocket for a back protector.
+It also has a useful poacher’s pocket and is CE A rated, with Level-1 armour at the shoulder and elbows, with an extra large pocket for the addition of a back protector.
+The jacket can be attached to a pair of Urbane trousers using the connection zip or to any belted trousers using the loops.

 CE rating: A